rosenea/linux-mint-cinnamon-setup/cursors/CREDIT.md

 following changes:

 1. Renamed the OpenZone cursor names in their `index.theme` files.
+  - This was done to unify the icon with the others I have.
 2. Created the `cursor.theme` file in the OpenZone project directories.
-  - This was needed to simplify the logic used for setting the cursor.
+  - This was done to unify the process.